Being a cancer survivor has ongoing downsides. These include lasting physical issues that you have to contend with.

 I take none of these things for granted.
 But I want to be real about the struggles that persist, even a year after treatment is completed.

 Lymphedema is one of the things that I continue to deal with.
 Its pretty common in those whose treatment involves lymphectomy and radiation.

-Kelly Indra Inselmann shared a blog post about spending time in a pool.
-It’s something she loves.
-She commented that it helps relieve her lymphedema.
-My lymphedema specialist agreed that it might be helpful.
+Kelly Indra Inselmann recently shared a blog post about spending time in a pool.
+It’s something she loves, and, she mentions, it helps relieve her lymphedema.
+My lymphedema specialist agreed that it would be a good thing to try.

+Okay, then!
 I already belong to a gym with a pool.
 I have everything else I need.
 There was every reason to give it a try, and nothing to lose.
-But even with all this going for me, weeks went by and I still hadn’t taken action.
+But even with all this going for me, weeks went by and I still hadn’t done it.
 What was stopping me?